ROULIND/Master-Thesis-LLM-Powered-Plateform-Language-Learning/2-Backend/README.md

 * Do **not** commit your `.env` or service account key to version control.
 * All variables are required for the service to function.
 * Adjust service URLs for your deployment (local, staging, or production).
+* Ensure that you admin password match the one configured for the [Admin App](../1-Admin/)

 ---